 A large-scale exhibit of escapist photo collages in a corporate lobby

 KangHee Kim: Street Errands

 May 21 - Sept 18, 2019

-Street Errands is a series of collaged photographs that combine street scenes of New York with scenes of other places KangHee has traveled to throughout the US.
+I curated and produced a large-scale exhibit by KangHee King called Street Errands for Vornado Realty Trust's lobby.
+Street Errands is a series of collaged photographs approximately 60" x 72", that combine street scenes of New York with scenes of other places KangHee has traveled to throughout the US.